avezqureshi14/avez-quadb/README.md

 # Shows Directory Web App

 ## Overview
-Welcome to the Shows Directory Web App, a project completed as part of the React JS  Internship assignment at QuadB Tech.
-This app is built using the React JS.
+Welcome to the Shows Directory Web App.
+This app is built using the React JS and Tailwind CSS

 ### Project URLs
 - **Frontend:** [View the deployed Frontend](https://avez-quadb.netlify.app/)